 When talking about computers, there are two types of memory ROM (Read Only Memory) & RAM (Random Access Memory).
 Where ROM or Hard Disk is the permanent storage for your files and data, RAM is temporary, and it holds the data of the currently running programs.

-Each program that runs on the system consumes memory and whenever it falls short, the desired programs may not run, open slowly, or might open but not with complete data.
-Also, the system starts acting sluggish and crashes, hang-ups, and sudden shutdowns are encountered quite often.
+Each program that runs on the system consumes memory; whenever it falls short, the desired programs may not run, open slowly, or open but not with complete data.
+Also, the system starts acting sluggish, and crashes, hang-ups, and sudden shutdowns are often encountered.

-One solution to this problem is to add more physical RAM, but this is not feasible for all.
-Hence, the better solution to this problem is to manage memory allocation or can say optimize RAM.
+One solution to this problem is adding more physical RAM, which is not feasible for all.
+Hence, the better solution to this problem is to manage memory allocation or can, say, optimize RAM.

 But optimizing memory on Windows 11 & 10 manually is not easy.
 This is when Memory Optimizer offered by the PC Optimizer Advanced System Optimizer comes to play.